Medline Inc.

-Medline Industries, LP is an American private healthcare company headquartered in Northfield, Illinois.
-In June 2021 it was acquired by a consortium of private equity firms Blackstone, Carlyle and Hellman & Friedman valuing the company at $34 billion in one of the largest leveraged buyouts of all time.
-It is the nation's largest privately held manufacturer and distributor of medical supplies providing products, education, clinical programs and services across the continuum of care with operations in over 125 countries and territories.
+Medline Inc. is an American public healthcare company headquartered in Northfield, Illinois.
+In June 2021 it was acquired by a consortium of private equity firms Blackstone, Carlyle and Hellman & Friedman valuing the company at US$34 billion in one of the largest leveraged buyouts of all time.
+It was the nation's largest privately held manufacturer and distributor of medical supplies providing products, education, clinical programs and services across the continuum of care with operations in over 125 countries and territories.

 In 2022, Medline had sales of $21.2 billion.
-Medline is ranked at #15 on the Forbes 2022 list of largest privately held companies in America and employs over 35,000 people.
+Medline was ranked at #15 on the Forbes 2022 list of largest privately held companies in America and employs over 35,000 people.